 II.
-THE PARTIES
+THE PARTIES5

 - 6. Plaintiff Lessie E. Benningfield Randle ("Mother Randle") is an individual who at all relevant times has resided in the County of Tulsa, State of Oklahoma.
 Mother Randle is directly affected by the Massacre and the ongoing public nuisance. - 7.
-Plaintiff Viola Fletcher ("Mother Fletcher") is an individual who resides in Bartlesville, Oklahoma.
+Plaintiff Viola Fletcher ("Mother Fletcher") is an individual who resides in Tulsa, Oklahoma.
 As one of the last known living survivors of the Massacre, Mother Fletcher is directly affected by the Massacre and the ongoing public nuisance. - 8.
 Plaintiff Hughes Van Ellis, Sr. ("Ellis") is an individual who resides in Denver, Colorado.
 As one of the last known living survivors of the Massacre, Ellis is directly affected by the Massacre and the ongoing public nuisance. - 9.
-Plaintiff Historic Vernon A.M.E.
-Church, Inc. ("Vernon") is a domestic not-for-profit corporation which at all relevant times has been a resident of Greenwood, at 307 North Greenwood Avenue, in the County of Tulsa, State of Oklahoma.
-Vernon is directly affected by the Massacre and the ongoing public nuisance. - 10.
-Plaintiff Laurel Stradford ("Stradford") is an individual who resides in Chicago, Illinois.
-Stradford is the great-granddaughter of J.B.
-Stradford who owned the Stradford Hotel in Greenwood, the largest Black-owned hotel in the United States at the time of the Massacre.
-Stradford is directly affected by the Massacre and the ongoing public nuisance. - 11.
-Plaintiff Ellouise Cochrane-Price ("Price") is an individual who at all relevant times has resided in the County of Tulsa, State of Oklahoma.
-Price is the daughter of Massacre victim
+Defendant City of Tulsa ("City") is a municipal corporation created and authorized under the laws of the State of Oklahoma, which is and at all relevant times has been situated in the County of Tulsa, State of Oklahoma. - 10.
+Defendant Tulsa Regional Chamber ("Chamber") is a domestic not-for-profit corporation that maintains its principal place of business in the County of Tulsa, State of Oklahoma.